 The battle of the gas-sucking mega giants is set to begin

 Off the coast of Western Australia, a battle between mega giants is unfolding.
-The combatants involve the world's biggest semi-submersible platform, the longest subsea pipeline in the southern hemisphere, and the largest floating facility ever built.
+The combatants involve the world's biggest semi-submersible platform, the longest sub-sea pipeline in the southern hemisphere, and the largest floating facility ever built.

 They're all there for the same reason: natural gas - and they're hoping to start drawing it up this month.